Habit Stacker

 • Feeling Lazy

-The reward for being consistent and working hard to show up and not miss your workouts will eventually become a habit.
-Until you get to that point, you will need extrinsic motivation to help provide you with the drive to move your butt.
+The reward for being consistent and working hard to show up and not miss your workouts is that it will eventually become a habit.
+Utnil you get to that point, you will need extrinsic motivation to help provide you with the drive to get your butt moving.

 6 Ways to Increase Running Motivation